 Munich receives a huge number of tourists throughout the year due to multiple reasons such as rich culture, fascinating history, sprawling museums, street side shopping, various exhibitions, and Oktoberfest etc. Whatever be the reason for your visit, you can be certain that the city will never disappoint you.
-There is always a good time to visit Munich due to endless activities and events happening in and around the city.
+If you visit Munich in winter, you will be welcomed by absolute European beauty with snow dotting a number of places.
+There is never a good time to visit Munich due to endless activities and events happening in and around the city throughout the year.
 Though summer is the most favorable time to visit Munich, other seasons like spring and winter are also equally recommended.

 Here is the listing of top rated things to do in Munich in winter.
 Follow our Munich travel guide to know more about Munich winter activities to get the best experience out of your trip to this Bavarian city.